EventStore/documentation/docs/getting-started/use-cases/mix-and-match-database/explanation.md

 ![](./images/use-the-right-database-for-the-job.png)

-## What does Mix-and-Match Database mean?
+## Mix-and-Match Database

-**Mix-and-Match Database** means using multiple types of databases or data models for different parts of your application.
+Modern applications often deal with diverse data access patterns that a single database can’t efficiently handle.
+That’s where you can leverage a database mix-and-match approach where different types of databases for different parts of your system can be used based on their strengths.

 For example:

 - **PostgreSQL** for general queries.
 - **Redis** for fast lookups.